 Can I make this cake dairy free?

 Yes!
-You can make your own buttermilk by:
+You can make the cake dairy free by making your own buttermilk with soy, almond or rice milk instead.

 If you use the chunky one, then you will need more half n half when you are making the buttercream.
 If you are using the smooth kind, you will need less.